 At Bare Biology we only work with Norwegian fisheries and manufacturers certified by both Friends of the Sea and IFFO-RS, the global responsible supply standard, and use fish that have been caught within the strictest international guidelines.

-A more accurate heading for this section might be ‘value for money’ because cheaper isn’t always better and more costly doesn't necessarily make a product more expensive.
+Cheaper isn’t always better and more costly doesn't necessarily make a product more expensive.
 Honest.
-Due to the high levels of EPA and DHA in Bare Biology fish oils (see ‘Strength’ above), they’re not just better for your well being, they are also good for your wallet.
+Due to the high levels of EPA and DHA in our fish oils, they’re not just better for your wellbeing, they are also good for your wallet.
 Cost per gram, we’re much better value than others on the market.
 So don’t be taken in by low prices, as it often means you have to take higher doses to get any real benefit.

-For example, our Lion Heart liquid costs £1.58 per daily 5ml spoonful, which contains 3,500mg of Omega 3.
-If you were to try and get this much Omega 3 from another best-selling capsule (ahem), you’d have to take 28 of them.
+For example, our Life & Soul liquid costs £1.67 per daily 5ml spoonful, which contains 3,500mg of omega-3.
+If you were to try and get this much omega-3 from another best-selling capsule (ahem), you’d have to take 28 of them.
 Not only would this cost you £2.28 a day, but you’d be consuming 220 calories and have an extremely upset stomach.

 There are a number of reasons why people prefer liquid supplements over tablets, and vice versa.
-This is why Bare Biology offers both.
+This is why we offer both.

 The key benefit of taking capsules is convenience.
 There are no drips and no risk of spilling (and wasting) the supplement, which makes them more suitable when you’re travelling.
 You don’t want a suitcase full of fish oil.

-They are also popular with people who are sensitive to the taste of fish – although our Lion Heart and Super Hero liquids have the faintest taste of the sea, with a twist of Sicilian lemon.
+They are also popular with people who are sensitive to the taste of fish – although our Life & Soul and Action Heroes liquids have the faintest taste of the sea, with a twist of Sicilian lemon.
 And they won't repeat on you.
 Promise.